-There is a lack of clarity surrounding the legality of workplace relationships in the UK.
-As many adults spend most of their time at work, it is only natural that they develop friendships with their fellow employees, which can sometimes lead to romantic relationships.
-While this might not seem like an issue, depending on the hierarchical dynamics at play or your company’s workplace relationship policy, an affair between employees could cause issues for their colleagues or even result in redundancies.
+There is a lack of clarity about the legality of workplace relationships in the UK.
+As many adults spend most of their time at work, it is only natural that they develop friendships with their fellow employees, which can lead to romantic relationships.
+While this might not seem like an issue, depending on the hierarchical dynamics at play or your company’s workplace relationship policy, an affair between employees could cause issues for their colleagues.

-In this article, we will review what UK law says about relationships in the workplace, addressing the issues surrounding workplace relationships while offering advice to business owners to protect their employees, as well as their own best interests.
+In this article, we will review what UK law says about relationships in the workplace, address the issues and offer advice to business owners to protect their employees and their own best interests.

-There is no law in the UK that says you cannot have a relationship with someone from your workplace.
+There is no UK law that outrightly forbids workplace relationships.
 In accordance with Article 8 of the Human Rights Act 1998, everyone has the right to respect for their private and family life, which means that consensual workplace relationships are completely lawful.

-While UK law takes no issue with romantic relationships in the workplace, due to the social structure of many workplaces, having relationships with employees who are subordinate or senior to yourself can cause issues should either party leverage their relationship in order to receive unfair treatment.
+While UK law takes no issue with romantic relationships in the workplace, dating employees who are subordinate or senior to you causes issues if either party leverages their relationship to receive unfair treatment.

 Dating Your Coworker vs Dating Your Employee

-Relationships between coworkers are usually unproblematic, so long as the relationship does not affect the ability of either party to complete the responsibilities of their job role.
+Coworker relationships are usually unproblematic, so long as the relationship does not affect either party’s ability to complete their role’s responsibilities.
 Issues with workplace relationships generally arise when there is a power imbalance between relationship partners.

-In cases where one party is more senior than the other, there is the potential that the more powerful party might be tempted to use their position to give the other an unfair advantage over their colleagues.
+In cases where one party is more senior than the other, they could potentially use their position to give their subordinate an unfair advantage over their colleagues.
 Conversely, the senior party could abuse their position to punish the other in the event of an argument or breakup.

-The conduct of the subordinate party should similarly be interrogated.
-While the subordinate party could feel obligated to entertain a romantic relationship for fear of repercussions, such as unfair dismissal, they could equally manipulate their romantic partner for favourable treatment, such as a reduced workload or fast-tracked promotion.
+The conduct of the subordinate party should also be investigated.
+While the subordinate party could feel obligated to entertain a romantic relationship for fear of repercussions, like an unfair dismissal, they could equally manipulate their romantic partner for favourable treatment, such as a reduced workload or fast-tracked promotion.

 Can Relationships in the Workplace Get You Fired?

-While there is no legal precedent to take action against an employee for having a workplace relationship, in some cases, a company may choose to pursue disciplinary action or even fire you for having a relationship at work.
+While there is no legal precedent to take action against employees for engaging in workplace relationships, a company may sometimes choose to pursue disciplinary action or even fire you for having a relationship at work.

-In 2019, Steve Easterbrook, the then Chief Executive of McDonald’s, was made to step down because he had a relationship with an employee.
-His transgression was not that he had betrayed a spouse – Easterbrook was a divorced man – nor was there any suggestion that the relationship was not fully consensual.
-Instead, it is McDonald’s itself that Easterbrook is said to have betrayed.
-His employment contract contained a clause forbidding workplace relationships, and so, reasoned the board, he must go.
+In 2019, Steve Easterbrook, the then Chief Executive of McDonald’s, was made to step down because he had a workplace relationship.
+He had not betrayed a spouse (Easterbrook was a divorced man), and the relationship was fully consensual.
+Even so, Easterbrook broke his employment contract with McDonald’s, which contained a clause forbidding workplace relationships, and so the board concluded there were grounds for termination.

 Sexual Harassment and Workplace Relationships

-Inappropriate behaviour at work can make other employees uncomfortable or upset.
-This can all breed resentment in a workforce and lead to the employer having to deal with complaints, grievances and even allegations of sexual harassment or discrimination.
-This final point is especially pertinent in light of the Amendment of Equality Act 2010, effective October 2024.
-This places the onus on employers to take reasonable steps to prevent sexual harassment, such as through training and explicit workplace policies.
+Even successful workplace relationships can present problems, too.
+Inappropriate behaviour at work can make other employees uncomfortable or upset, which can breed resentment and lead to complaints, grievances and even allegations of sexual harassment or discrimination.
+Such allegations are especially pertinent in light of the Amendment of Equality Act 2010.
+This law places the onus on employers to take preventative sexual harassment steps, such as through training and explicit workplace policies.

-The Health and Safety Executive (HSE) provides its own guidance on preventing workplace harassment, in which it states ‘[if] the mutual trust and confidence between employer and employee is broken, then an employee can resign and claim ‘constructive dismissal’ on the grounds of breach of contract’.
+The Health and Safety Executive (HSE) provides its own guidance on preventing workplace harassment: ‘[if] the mutual trust and confidence between employer and employee is broken, then an employee can resign and claim ‘constructive dismissal’ on the grounds of breach of contract.’
 In cases like this, the law normally sees the employer as responsible for their employee’s actions under their duty of care.

 Workplace Relationships Policy

-Owing to the serious issues that can arise for employers when coworkers have romantic relationships, many choose to have a workplace relationships policy.
-These range from stipulating an outright ban on relationships to including a notification clause in their employee contracts that requires them to declare any relationship at work.
+Due to the serious issues that relationships in the workplace pose for employers, many choose to have a workplace relationships policy.
+These policies can range from stipulating an outright ban on romantic relationships to including a notification clause in contracts that requires employees to declare any workplace relationships.
 Though such clauses can be useful, it is unlikely that banning workplace relationships will ever stop them from happening.

-In the UK, workplace relationships can be fraught with risk, so it makes sense for employers to protect themselves and other employees by having a strong workplace relationships policy.
-The key thing for employers is to ensure that they provide a safe and supportive working environment, with good communication and robust policies in place, so that everyone knows what conduct is and is not acceptable.
+In the UK, workplace relationships are risky, so it makes sense for employers to protect themselves and other employees by having a strong workplace relationships policy.
+Employers must ensure they provide a safe and supportive working environment, with good communication and robust policies in place, so that everyone knows what conduct is and is not acceptable.

 How Can Newtons Solicitors Help?